Ethan Downs: Jacksonville Jaguars

 On April 27, 2025, Downs signed with the Jacksonville Jaguars as an undrafted free agent.
-He was waived on August 26 as part of final roster cuts.
+He was waived by Jacksonville on August 26 as part of final roster cuts.

 Kansas City Chiefs

-On August 27, 2025, Downs signed with the Kansas City Chiefs practice squad.
+On August 27, 2025, Downs signed with the Kansas City Chiefs' practice squad.
+He was promoted to the active roster on December 24.

+On July 28, 2026, Downs tore his ACL in practice and was placed on injured reserve, ending his 2026 season.

 Personal life

 Downs is a tribal citizen of the Osage Nation.